MaPPmath/mappmath.github.io/pages/campuses/south-alabama.md

 (including check-in and orientation) will be held in the Humanities Building (different from last year).

+In particular, teachers should not bring students they do not trust to explore this portion of South's campus without direct supervision.
+Students remain the responsibility of their teacher during this event.

 #### Contact

 Contact [Ms. Kristal Webb][webb] for more information on this event.